PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Evaluation

 \mypara{Motivation} We now consider a real-world scenario where the adversary aims to bypass the potential detector using adaptive attacks.
 We consider the adversary's goal to be disrupting \Method model through the introduction of noise perturbations.
 Attackers can directly add Gaussian noise or utilize our publicly available \Dataset to train their own classifier and evade detection based on classifiers by adjusting the weights of the adapters.

-\mypara{Adaptive Attacking Scenarios} Therefore, we discuss the adversary's use of different perturbations to attack the \Method classifier, including the addition of Gaussian noise, FGSM, I-FGSM, PGD, and C\&W methods, with the adapters trained on IMDB based on the Llama-2-7B model with LoRA.
+\mypara{Adaptive Attacking Scenarios} Therefore, we discuss the adversary's use of different perturbations to attack \Method classifier, including the addition of Gaussian noise, FGSM, I-FGSM, PGD, and C\&W methods, with the adapters trained on IMDB based on the Llama-2-7B model with LoRA.
 As shown in \Cref{adaptive_attacks}, we consider two methods of adding Gaussian noise.
 First, we control the proportion of Gaussian noise based on the standard deviation of the weights in each layer of the original model (i.e., scaled by standard deviation).
-Secondly, we set the standard deviation of the noise equal to the standard deviation of the model's original weights (scale = $5$), and adjust the proportion of Gaussian noise added within the total parameters of the model (i.e., Proportional to Parameter Size).
+Secondly, we set the standard deviation of the noise equal to the standard deviation of the model's original weights (scale = $5$), and adjust the proportion of Gaussian noise added within the total parameters of the model (i.e., proportional to parameter size).
 For optimization-based adversarial attacks, we assume that the adversary can optimize the adversarial examples based on their trained model and transfer them to our \Method model.
 Note that here we consider a strong adversary that can train another detection model using the same training dataset and hyperparameters as \Method.

-\mypara{Results Analysis} As shown in \Cref{adaptive_attacks}, as the proportion of noise increases, both methods affect the performance of the backdoored model, reducing both CA and ASR, but the ASR on the \Method classifier remains at $0\%$, indicating that \Method is robust against Gaussian noise.
+\mypara{Results Analysis} As shown in \Cref{adaptive_attacks}, as the proportion of noise increases, both methods affect the performance of the backdoored model, reducing both CA and ASR, but the ASR on \Method classifier remains at $0\%$, indicating that \Method is robust against Gaussian noise.
 For FGSM, when $\epsilon = 1\times 10^{-3}$, although the ASR on \Method can reach $92\%$, the CA of the backdoored model drops from $97.1\%$ to $44.9\%$, and the ASR also decreases from 0.999 to 0.139.
-The same conclusion can be seen in I-FGSM, PGD, and C\&W. We also observe that when the intensity of the attack increases, the ASR on \Method can rise to $100\%$ in the first two and $86.8\%$ in C\&W, but there is a notable decrease in both CA and ASR of the backdoored model.
-This indicates that even if the adversary can adjust the adapter's weights to evade detection by \Method through training their own classifier, such adjustments significantly weaken the overall performance of the model, representing a considerable cost to the adversary.
+The same conclusion can be seen in I-FGSM, PGD, and C\&W. We also observe that when the intensity of the attack increases, the ASR on \Method can rise to $100\%$ in I-FGSM and PGD and $86.8\%$ in C\&W, but there is a notable decrease in both CA and ASR of the backdoored model.
+This suggests that even if the adversary can adjust the adapter's weights to evade detection by \Method by training their own classifier, such adjustments significantly degrade the overall performance of the model, representing a considerable cost to the adversary.